amoeba/dataone-wt-integration/README.md

 }
 ```

+A button could, for example, trigger an async request to this endpoint with an appropriate payload and the specified dataset would then be registered in WholeTale.
-This is (or should be) an authenticated route and, at the present, DataONE authentication knows nothing about WholeTale authentication (*Note: this may change*).
+I think this is (or should be) an authenticated route and, at present, DataONE authentication knows nothing about WholeTale authentication (*Note: this may change*).
 Therefore, this existing route would is not workable for now.

-A way around this is to simply redirect the user to WholeTale to a URL on the **Dashboard** that users query parameters to tell WholeTale which dataset(s) to register, e.g.,
+A way around this is to simply redirect the user over to WholeTale to a view on the **Dashboard** uses prepopulated query parameters to tell WholeTale which dataset(s) to register, e.g.,

 `https://search.dataone.org/#view/doi:10.18739/A2JB90 -> https://dashboard.wholetale.org/register/dataone/doi%3A10.18739%2FA2JB90`